NRC President

 Damany is significantly invested in his community.
 In 2016, he became the Chair of the Pontiac Regional Chamber of Commerce Board, where he works with civic, governmental, and business leaders to have a voice in the city’s planning initiatives and to enhance the business climate in the city.
 In the past two years Damany has worked with schools, community partners, and Pontiac Regional Chamber Members to create the Pontiac United Education Coalition (PUEC), a 501c3 non-profit organization, aimed at improving educational outcomes for students in Pontiac, and providing parent support.
 The PUEC launched Pontiac READS! in 2021, which is a local chapter of the Campaign For Grade Level Reading, aimed at increasing the reading proficiency of children by 3rd grade.

 Marta has been involved in the recycling industry since 1988, starting in the private sector but joining the public sector in 1992.
 She has been the Recycling Coordinator and Environmental Programs Administrator in several municipalities over the years.
-For the past 18 years she has filled the role of the Will County Recycling Specialist, writing the County Solid Waste Plan, implementing collection programs for a variety of materials and coordinating education through the website, social media and advertising.
-She has been a member of the Illinois Recycling Association since 1992, serving as a Board Member and is a past-president.
-She is also Chair of the Illinois Product Stewardship Council, the current president of the Illinois Recycling Foundation, and an NRC Board Member since 2020.
-She is on the NRC Communications Committee and Legislative Committee.
-She enjoys nature, serving on a couple local non-profits, being a wife and the mother of two.
+Currently she is the Will County Recycling Specialist, writing the County Solid Waste Plan, implementing collection programs for a variety of materials and coordinating education through the website, social media and advertising.
+She has been a member of the Illinois Recycling Association since 1992, serving as a Board Member many times, and is a past-president.
+She has served on the SWANA Land of Lincoln Board of Directors and as President of the Illinois Recycling Foundation.
+She is also Chair of the Illinois Product Stewardship Council, a wife and mother of two.

 Kristine adds to this expertise as someone with direct experience across a broad range of social and political roles, serving as a grassroots organizer, a volunteer, the executive director a legacy recycling organization and as chief aide to a Hawaii state senator.
 She is eager to continue working with NRC to fulfill its mission and elevate its influence.